Spine and Back Pain

 Cause: Flat Back Syndrome occurs when a patient’s lower spine, or the lumbarregions, loses the natural curve and becomes flat or straight.
 Because of the flattening, patients often lean forward and cannot stand up straight.
 The condition and symptoms often get more pronounced and painful as the day wears on because the muscles in the neck and upper back become tired and inflamed.
 People with flat back syndrome also often have back and leg pain.
 Patients previously diagnosed with scoliosis and treated with Harrington rod surgeries often experience flat back syndrome years or even decades later.

-Diagnosis: Providers at The Center for Orthopaedic Innovation at St. Luke’s Medical Center use the patient’s medical history, symptoms and an image, such as an x-ray of the spine, to diagnose flat back syndrome.
+Diagnosis: Providers at St. Luke’s Medical Center use the patient’s medical history, symptoms and an image, such as an x-ray of the spine, to diagnose flat back syndrome.
 Knowing previous surgeries and their dates as accurately as possible is very helpful in making this diagnosis.

 Treatment: Treating flat back syndrome usually starts with recommended exercises, including aerobic, strength training and abdominal core workouts.
 If sufficient relief is not provided via exercise, a secondary treatment option may include manipulation, physical therapy and medication.
 For severe cases that do not respond to traditional treatments, surgery may be necessary.